Discover our glossary

 Habitat Quality

-A habitat classification used in Biodiversity Metric 4.0, derived from multiple sources, including: UK Habitat Classification Annex I habitats for Natura 2000 European Nature Information System habitat types Water Framework Directive (WFD) Lake typologies
+A habitat classification used the statutory Biodiversity Metric, derived from multiple sources, including: UK Habitat Classification Annex I habitats for Natura 2000 European Nature Information System habitat types Water Framework Directive (WFD) Lake typologies.

 Hedges and lines of trees

-Habitats recorded in the SSM in length (m).
-Nine hedgerow and lines of tree habitat types are available.
+Habitats recorded in the metric in length (m).
+Multiple types of hedgerow and lines of tree habitat are available.

 Householder Application